Guide to Visiting Serengeti National Park – All You Need To Know

 By Philip Briggs Philip is a renowned Africa expert and author of the DK Eyewitness guide to Kenya and Bradt guide to Tanzania.

 Serengeti National Park is the focus of most safaris to Tanzania.
 Renowned as the setting of a mind-boggling migration involving millions of wildebeest, zebras and gazelles, this vast Unesco World Heritage Site is also notable for its high densities of lions and other large predators.
-Tourist activity is concentrated around Seronera and, more seasonally, the southern plains and northern Mara River area.
+Tourist activity is concentrated around Seronera and, more seasonally, the southern plains and northern Mara River region.
 Other areas such as the Western Corridor and Lobo Hills retain an off-the-beaten-track feel outside of peak migration periods.

 Why Should I Visit Serengeti National Park?